electricg/primer-static/README.md

 <pre>grunt deploy</pre>

-With this task the optimized website will be compiled into `/prod` folder but GruntJS will execute further tasks, like space/indent normalization, an automatic compressed archive of `/src` and `/prod` inside the `/backup` folder and if properly configured will try to copy the generated site by remote synchronization (*rsync*)
+With this task the optimized website will be compiled into `/prod` folder but GruntJS will execute further tasks: the *smushit* task will shrink the size of your images inside `/prod` folder (the images into `/src` won't be changed) spaces and indenting are normalized, an automatic compressed archive of `/src` and `/prod` inside the `/backup` folder and if properly configured will try to copy the generated site by remote synchronization (*rsync*)